Deterring Drunk Driving in India

 Results and policy lessons

 Overall, the anti-drunk driving program was effective in reducing traffic deaths and accidents, with these reductions driven entirely by police stations that implemented surprise checkpoints.
-Police Line teams, incentivized by the promise of transfers, brought more than twice as many drunk drivers to court as local station teams.
+Further, more frequent checkpoints increased the effectiveness of surprise checkpoints but not fixed ones.
+Police Line teams, incentivized by the promise of transfers, were more likely to perform their checkpoint duties.

-Compared to stations that implemented fixed checkpoints, surprise checkpoints proved more effective as checkpoint frequency increased.
-Increased checkpoint frequency reduced the number of drunk drivers caught per night at stations that implemented fixed checkpoints.
-This suggests that drivers learned fairly quickly over time about the new policing strategies at fixed checkpoints; more frequent checks may have sped up this learning and caused would-be perpetrators to alter their driving routes.
+Frequency of checkpoints: Surprise checkpoints proved more effective at reducing traffic accidents and deaths as checkpoint frequency increased.
+However, increased checkpoint frequency reduced the number of drunk drivers caught per night at stations that implemented fixed checkpoints.
+As the number of weeks or the number of past checks increased, the difference between the number of drunk drivers caught per night at surprise and fixed checkpoints grew further.
+This suggests that drivers learned fairly quickly over time about the new policing strategies at fixed checkpoints.
+More frequent checks may have sped up this learning and caused would-be perpetrators to alter their driving routes, but there is no alternative route known in the case of surprise checks.